 Installer Complaints About Warranty Work Payment

-Sigenergy have a new and novel approach where they have apparently farmed out warranty support to a third party called Omnidian.
+Sigenergy have a new and novel approach where they have farmed out technical support to a third party called Omnidian.1

-I haven’t seen a clear explanation as to how it works, but installers complain they can’t get the same person on the phone when they call back to follow up a problem.
+Sigenergy haven’t provided a clear explanation, but Omnidian have contacted us to clarify how they work and they acknowledge complaints that installers can’t get the same person on the phone when they call back to follow up a problem.

 Right now electricians are replacing inverters, as they should under consumer law, but some say they’ve been given no indication on when or even if they’ll be paid.